Theatre in Salem

-Editor’s Note: As the state takes actions to slow the spread of COVID-19, Travel Salem along with our partners at Travel Oregon, the Willamette Valley Visitors Association and other tourism organizations, urges everyone to follow recommended guidelines to protect yourself and your loved ones and to make informed travel decisions.
-We hope that you are inspired to explore Oregon and the Salem region when it makes sense for you to do so.
+Editor’s Note: As the state takes actions to slow the spread of COVID-19, Travel Salem urges everyone to follow recommended safety guidelines and make informed travel decisions.
+We hope that you are inspired to explore Oregon and the Salem region when it makes sense to do so.

 By Matt Wastradowski

 Nearly a decade ago, a simple Facebook page signaled the launch of a new era for performing arts in Oregon’s state capital.

 It was on June 7, 2012, that the Salem Theatre Network announced itself to the world with a simple Facebook post that asked fans to invite their friends, colleagues, groups, and organizations to join the case.
 “The more people who network, the better this will work!” the post reads.